lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 - [ ] Test related products

 ### **Phase 5: Polish & Testing (Week 5)**

+This final phase focuses on optimization, testing, and refinement.
+It ensures the product details page meets all quality standards and provides an excellent user experience across all devices and browsers.
 - [ ] Add Framer Motion animations
 - [ ] Implement responsive design
 - [ ] Add loading states